-Socio-Economic Impact - Provision of formal Sports Facilities, Public Spaces and Enhanced access to the Dam Alternative 1 Alternative 2 Alternative 3: NO - GO Cumulative impact prior to mitigation: Medium positive Medium positive Medium (negative) Significance rating of impact prior to mitigation / enhancement: Medium positive Medium - High positive Medium (negative) Degree to which the impact can be mitigated: N/A - This is a positive impact proposed to be enhanced.
+Socio-Economic Impact - Property Values of surrounding landowners Alternative 1 Alternative 2 Alternative 3: NO - GO impact prior to mitigation / enhancement: Degree to which the impact can be mitigated: N/A - This is a positive impact proposed to be enhanced.
 N/A - This is a positive impact proposed to be enhanced.
-The NO-GO Alternative assumes no mitigation.
-It assumes the status quo.
-Proposed enhancement / mitigation: The proposed development represents and However, formalization of nature walks and education facilities would further enhance Allowing local existing schools and adult sp further enhance the provision of the forma Formal access control and other boating fa further enhance the use of the dam by the The NO-GO Alternative assumes no mitigation - status quo remains Cumulative impact post mitigation: Medium positive Medium positive Medium (negative) Significance rating of impact after enhancement Medium-High positive Medium - High positive Medium (negative)
+Can be mitigated Proposed enhancement / mitigation: The proposed development represents an enhancement measure on its own.
+Constructing the proposed development.
+Cumulative impact post mitigation: Medium positive Medium positive Medium negative Significance rating of impact after enhancement Medium (+) Medium (+) Medium (-)